WillStaniforth/Wine-Isles/Non-Player Characters/Grizle.md

-Father.
+Scamp's Father.
 Black fur that’s balding on top of his head.
 Boisterous with a bellowing laugh.
 Very talented with a mallet when the need arises.